OpenSourceEconomics/respy/docs/specification.rst

 The implemented optimization algorithms vary with the program's version.
-If you request the Python version of the program, you can choose from the ``scipy`` implementations of the BFGS  (Norcedal and Wright, 2006) and POWELL (Powell, 1964) algorithm.
-Their implementation details are available `here <https://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.optimize.minimize.html>`__.
-For Fortran, we implemented the BFGS and NEWUOA (Powell, 2004) algorithms.
+If you request the Python version of the program, you can choose from the ``scipy`` implementations of the BFGS  (Norcedal and Wright, 2006), LBFGSB, and POWELL (Powell, 1964) algorithms.
+In essense, POWELL is a conjugate direction method, which performs sequential one-dimentional minimizations, does not require that the functions be differentiable and no derivatives are taken.
+The BFGS algorythm is a quasi-Newton type of optimizer, which uses first derivatives only, but performs reasonably well even in non-smooth optimizations.
+The LBFGS algorithm can use simple box contraints to potentially improve accuracy.
+Further implementation details are available `here <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`__.
+For Fortran, we implemented the BFGS, BOBYQA and NEWUOA (Powell, 2004) algorithms.
+NEWUOA is a gradient-free algorythm which performs unconstrained optimiztion.
+In a similar fashion, BOBYQA performs gradient-free bound constrained optimization.

 **FORT-NEWUOA**